nf-core/website/src/content/docs/contributing/tutorials/dsl2_modules_tutorial.md

 For now can just select the default and continue.

 In the next step you have to specify if you need a `meta map` with sample-specific information.
 Our test module will need a meta map, so select yes for the moment.
 If you want to know what exactly meta maps are check out the documentation [here](https://nf-co.re/docs/contributing/modules#what-is-the-meta-map).
-Magic will happen now: nf-core tools will create the following entries for the code of the module itself
+Magic will happen now: nf-core tools will create the following entries for the code of the module itself and also for the testing of the module

 ```console
 modules